AgreeableDeerGames/GameBackbone/Guides/InstallGuide.md

 ### 2.3: Install GameBackbone

 1. Run cmake with your desired options.
 Be sure to tell cmake where to find GameBackbone's dependencies.
-2. run make install (or equivalent)
+2. Run make install (or equivalent)

 Sample invocation using custom install of dependencies (from GameBackboneSln/build):